EU Regulation 2016/679 - Decision Register

 On 30 March 2023, the Garante adopted Provvedimento 9870832, an urgent provisional measure under Article 58(2)(f) GDPR ordering OpenAI L.L.C. to suspend processing of personal data of users in Italy on the ChatGPT service.
 The measure cited four substantive concerns.
 First, the absence of an age-verification mechanism notwithstanding ChatGPT's terms requiring users to be 13 or older.
 Second, the absence of a documented lawful basis under Article 6 for processing personal data in the training corpus, particularly where the corpus included personal data of European individuals scraped from publicly accessible sources.
 Third, the absence of adequate transparency to data subjects under Articles 13 and 14, particularly for individuals whose data appeared in training without their knowledge.
 Fourth, the absence of any mechanism for data subjects to exercise their Article 15-22 rights in relation to model outputs referencing them.

 OpenAI restored service on 28 April 2023 after implementing requested remediations: an age-verification step in the signup flow, an expanded privacy notice describing the use of personal data in training, a contact form for data-subject requests, and a public-facing description of the lawful basis claimed for training processing (legitimate interests under Article 6(1)(f), with documented balancing).
 The formal investigation continued throughout 2023 and 2024, and on 20 December 2024 the Garante adopted Provvedimento 9978020 imposing a €15 million fine on OpenAI for the original substantive infringements plus a separate procedural sanction for failure to notify a data breach (involving exposure of payment information for a small percentage of ChatGPT Plus subscribers in March 2023).
+The decision also ordered OpenAI to run a six-month information campaign across Italian media explaining how it uses personal data to train its models.

 Other notable decisions